-This weekend, I'm challenging you topull out your holiday decorations and evaluate.
+This weekend, I'm challenging you to pull out your holiday decorations and evaluate.
 Are there items that are meaningful?
 Maybe sentimental?
 Put them aside to make sure to use.
-Then separate out anything that you will not use because it's broken, outdated or just 'too much' and put it in a 'donate' box.
+Then separate out anything that you will not use because it's broken, outdated or just 'too much' and donate it.
+Get it out of the house right away.
 Simplify what you have to work with and it will be a lot less overwhelming.
-Whether you're actually putting up decorations yet or not, the task this week is to clean out what you have, so that the meaningful and most beautiful things shine through.

-If you end up with not much at all (either because you've purged or you didn't have much to begin with), think about what you could use that you already have or can easily access.
+If you end up with not much left (either because you've purged or because you didn't have much to begin with), think about what you could use that's easily accessible and free, instead of going to the store to buy new.
 Can you find greenery at a local tree farm, farmers' market or a friend's country home?
 Can you find sticks and branches on a walk in the neighbourhood?
 What about birch bark or pine cones?
 Do you have left-over fabric scraps to use as ribbon or tree ornaments?
 Old holiday drawings of the kids' that could be framed?
 Cozy plaid blankets or festive quilts?
 Books, including the Bible, that can be stacked together on display?
 Or how about good ol' cranberries and popcorn?
 When you get creative, you can do a lot for not a lot of effort or cost.